sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Disjoin Path](images/disjoinPath.png)

 ### Usage
-Select the path objects, run this script.
+Select the path objects, and run this script.

 ### Notes
 The original path object will be deleted.